Yen still in intervention warning zone, keeping an eye on important indicators and events – US CPI on 13th – Bloomberg

 As of the morning of the 12th, Japan time, the dollar-yen exchange rate was hovering around the 146 yen level.
 The current market mood is reminiscent of the situation when the Japanese government implemented its first dollar-selling/yen-buying intervention since 1998 in response to the rapid depreciation of the yen.
 The weak yen is a troubling issue for Prime Minister Fumio Kishida because, while it supports exporting companies, it also pushes up the cost of importing food and energy, hurting household budgets.

-A factor that could support Japan’s defense of the yen, unlike a year ago, is the growing perception that the Bank of Japan is moving closer to tapering its large-scale easing measures under its new president.
+A factor that might support Japan’s defense of the yen, unlike a year ago, is the growing perception that the Bank of Japan is moving closer to tapering its large-scale easing measures under its new president.

 In an interview published in the morning edition of the Yomiuri Shimbun newspaper on the 9th, Governor Kazuo Ueda said that there are various options available, including lifting the negative interest rate policy, once there is confidence that prices will continue to rise along with wage increases. showed recognition.
 It is said that there is a non-zero possibility that sufficient information and data will be available by the end of the year.
 This statement led to expectations for an early revision of monetary policy, the yen rose, and bank stocks were bought on the Tokyo stock market.

 However, Governor Ueda maintains that there is still a long way to go to achieve the inflation target, and that the Bank will continue persistent monetary easing.
-If similar statements are repeated at the next monetary policy meeting, it could put new downward pressure on the yen.
+If similar statements are repeated at the next monetary policy meeting, it might put new downward pressure on the yen.

 Bloomberg Economics’ perspective